 I am a retired Science teacher and consider myself very lucky to have had the opportunity to work with the 11 to 18 age group for over 30 years and I have always admired the creativity and ingenuity of the youthful mind.
 My own artistic talents are linked to my love of ballroom dancing both as a youngster and more recently through Chepstow U3A.

-My role in the team is to work alongside Shelagh at the Drill Hall where the art and performance talents of the youth in the area are to be showcased.
-I am really excited by this opportunity given to our local youngsters and their well-deserved place in the Chepstow Festival of Art.
+My role is to work with a wonderful team of people at Priory Green and Cavill Hall where the art and performance talents of the youth in the area are to be showcased.
+I am really excited that this opportunity is being given to our local youngsters and their well-deserved place in the Chepstow Festival of Art.

 I have a set and costume background and have worked on a range of film, TV, and theatre projects, including West End Productions.
 I also have over 15 years of experience teaching various creative subjects, including Art, Photography and textiles, working with young people and their families both within school settings and as a workshop facilitator.